As a general overview, an audio system is designed to:

 These filters are also called band-reject, band-elimination, and T-notch filters.

 Active band-stop filters – has an op-amp or transistor amplifier at the output, which amplifies the allowed frequency signals before they’re delivered to a power amplifier or an audio driver.
 This op-amp using must have a bandwidth that matches the band-stop filter’s desired frequency curve.

 Here are a few terms that are frequently used in relation to audio filters.

 Bandwidth: the range of frequencies allowed to pass through the filter, or the difference in upper and lower cut-off frequencies.
 Sometimes referred to as the pass-band bandwidth, the bandwidth determines the frequency response of the filter within the set range of frequencies.

 Quality factor (Q-factor): the losses in the resonator circuit.
 The ratio of the energy stored at the resonator to the energy supplied per cycle to maintain a signal’s constant amplitude.
 The greater the Q means the fewer the losses, and vice versa.

 Q = (Energy stored / Energy lost per cycle)

-In terms of bandwidth, the Q is determined by the following equation –
+In terms of bandwidth, the Q is determined using this equation:

 Q = (fc/ BW)